We cannot forget our calling...

 “It’s a privilege to be associated with Orphan Outreach through the board.
 Knowing what my children’s plight would be if they were still in Russia, in an orphanage, gives me the motivation to help any way I can.
 For me, this is an opportunity to give back and to continue caring for orphans.”

 For Esther, caring for orphans well means not only meeting their immediate physical and spiritual needs, but also preparing them to meet the challenges that await them once they age out of the orphanage.
-One of the programs nearest to Esther’s heart is the Orphan Graduate Program in Russia.
+One of the programs nearest to Esther’s heart is the Aging Out Program in Russia.

 “Russian children who age out of the system are statistically more likely to get caught up in prison, prostitution, and drugs.
 Orphan Outreach is meeting a huge need through the graduate program,” she explains.